Martchus/tageditor/README.md

 uses the separate fields `part` and `totalparts` which again need to be added to a tag of the desired target (e.g.
 50/"ALBUM" for the track number and total).

-Checkout the official [Matroska documentation on tagging](https://matroska.org/technical/tagging.html) for details.
+Check out the official [Matroska documentation on tagging](https://matroska.org/technical/tagging.html) for details.
 It also contains examples for [audio content](https://matroska.org/technical/tagging-audio-example.html) and [video content](https://matroska.org/technical/tagging-video-example.html).